 My mind has a hard time grasping things like deep space (so vast!) and nanotechnology (so very tiny!), and apparently I'm not alone here, so understanding the nanoscale is one of the first issues to address when teaching nanotechnology.

-I think Little Numbers by Edward Packard is a great book to introduce nano, but it's out of print.
-You can read it online, though.
+I think Little Numbers by Edward Packard is a great book to introduce nano, but it’s out of print.
+You might be able to find it online, though.
 Suitable for kids and easily intimidated adults, it provides a fun look at the small stuff.
 (Anyone know of a good nanotech primer app?)

 Because the nano concepts are first being introduced school-wide at Wheeling High School, the goals are modest, focusing on helping students understand the basics.
 For example, Wheeling high school students traced their bodies and cut out the images to produce a "me."
 Then they drew a similar image reduced by a factor of ten, to create a mini-me.
 And in chemistry, they're focusing on concepts like the difference between size and scale.